 DI LR – I was not able to read through all questions in this section.
 First takeaway: I needed to work on my speed.
 In addition, I spent a huge amount of time solving difficult questions.
 Second takeaway: I needed to practice more sets so as to be able to understand which questions are doable and which ones would potentially involve more time (and therefore, should be skipped in my first iteration through the section)

 QA – I could only get through ~15-17 questions out of 34.
 So, both my speed and technique needed a lot of improvement

 With this initial diagnosis, I understood that I needed a lot of practice.
 Essentially, my aptitude needed polishing (training the brain cells, as some would say).
 What worked for me was that my basics were in place – thanks to my engineering background – but I lacked speed and real-time test execution.
 To hone these skills, I purchased an online test series and started taking mocks July onwards.

-Step 2: Slog Through Mocks: The More, The Better
+Step 2: Work Through Mocks: The More, The Better

-My next big advice would be to continue taking mocks, week after week, no matter how you’re performing.
+My next big advice would be to continue taking mocks no matter how you’re performing.
 Something to keep in mind here, and I followed this diligently – Never give up after a bad percentile – Believe me, I’ve had my own share of 85s and 90s.
 Rather, one should analyze the questions that went wrong.
 I maintained an excel sheet that kept my error log in check.
-For every question that I attempted incorrectly, I added the category to which it belonged, “central theme/tone”, “venn diagrams”, “coordinate geo”, etc. I kept track of the number of questions I got wrong in each category and then solved more questions from that category.

 Step 3: Getting From 97-98 To 99+: Work On Your Biggest Liability